 - Details of your initial financial contributions to the relationship, as well as those of your spouse;

-- A list of questions which you would like your lawyer to answer.
+- A list of questions that you would like your lawyer to answer.

-Seeking advice early is so critical in setting yourself up to move forward in the best possible manner to achieve the best possible outcomes, and if you are in need to advice then please do not hesitate to contact our office today and make an appointment with our family lawyers.
+Seeking advice early is so critical in setting yourself up to move forward in the best possible manner to achieve the best possible outcomes, and if you need advice then please do not hesitate to contact our office today and make an appointment with our family lawyers.